 There isn’t a concrete number or boilerplate formula you can use to calculate when to redesign your website.
 It isn’t like other solutions in your firm’s tech stack that only require routine maintenance to perform as expected.
 Furthermore, unlike these other tech solutions, a website is entirely client-facing, meaning it needs to be consistently reviewed to ensure it’s accessible, easy to navigate, and provides an excellent user experience (UX).

 While there isn’t a set-in-stone time frame for when to redesign your website, there are some key indicators that it’s time for an overhaul.
 Routinely reviewing your website to diagnose problems will make sure you are consistently making improvements—and you’ll know when it’s time to commit to a full redesign.
-Check out this blog to learn more about how to know when to update your website.

 Technology on the web moves fast.
 From advances in frameworks and programming languages to the implementation of artificial intelligence (AI) and machine learning (ML) to the growth of headless content management systems (CMS), the world of web development is constantly evolving.